-This page discusses the economic aspect of reality as we experience it: its kernel meaningfulness, what sciences investigate it, economic functioning, what good and harm it can bring, and how it relates to other aspects.
+This page discusses the economic aspect of reality as we experience it.
+Its kernel meaningfulness is frugality, careful management of scarce resources.
+This page discusses that, the sciences that investigate it, economic functioning, what good and harm it can bring, and how it relates to other aspects.

 The economic is one of Dooyeweerd's fifteen aspects, between the social and the aesthetic aspects.
 This growing page is offered to help us: (a) understand Dooyeweerd's notion of 'economic, (b) think more widely about economic issues, (c) to critically discuss Dooyeweerd's ideas.

 Most human functioning involves objects.
 We may treat those objects as resources that enable that functioning.
 It is the economic aspect that treats these objects as resources, so that we don't just use them but do so with carefulness and respect, with frugality.
 That is important, given the limited nature of resources.

 We experience the economic aspect intuitively as managing limited resources frugally.
 'Eco' means 'household' (Greek), implying sustainable viability within limits.
 Resources can be of any type (here, words).
 Limits imply value.
 Outwith the household, value is usually symbolised quantitatively by currency.

 Also meaningful within the economic aspect are: goods, customers, orders, etc.; business, bank, etc.; budgets, deadlines, etc.; markets, commons, the economy, money; activities like administering, storing, distributing, conserving, recycling; properties like sustainable, valuable, rare, careful, sparing; and their opposites.
 Dooyeweerd's discussion occurs on pages 66-7, 122-7, 344-5, 360-2 of [1955,II], most devoted to economy of thought, logic, language, aesthetics and law rather than 'the economy'.